tirkarp/covid19-resource-library/template.md

 Where is the data stored?
 How can you find it?

 _e.g.
 Alternatively, we have downloaded the relevant datasets for our own use, available on [Box](https://app.box.com/s/s4wafbxi3hfv3vdwc1pj05kuiuy5p93u)._

+## Datasets

+List what datasets are available from the source.
+Provide a high-level overview of what information each dataset contains, and size of each dataset.
+Define any terminology or information which could be useful at a glance.

+If there is only one dataset, also list down how often it is updated and the time period in which the dataset is recorded.

+If only a select dataset is pulled from other available datasets, provide a link to those datasets as well.

+_e.g.
+Among SafeGraph's various datasets, we found three that provide data related to human mobility:

+- [**Weekly Patterns**](#weekly-patterns): a dataset of visitor and demographic aggregations available for ~4.1MM POI (~355GB)
+- [**Social Distancing Metrics**](#social-distancing-metrics): a summary of population movement aggregated by home census block groups (~243GB)
+- [**Core Places**](#core-places): a dataset of information about each POI available in the US (~2GB)

+More datasets from SafeGraph can be found [here](https://docs.google.com/spreadsheets/d/1UNWvPzkUTTlXBZ6M6iGhM_7sr8h-MxsZdE7iOszkAmk/edit#gid=0)._